AuthFace: Towards Authentic Blind Face Restoration with Face-oriented Generative Diffusion Prior: Introduction

 To tackle these problems, we propose \textbf{Authface}, a novel BFR method with face-oriented generative diffusion prior, designed to restore highly authentic face images.
 The \textbf{highlight} of our Authface is that it brings a paradigm shift for BFR -- with a two-stage training pipeline: 1) \textit{Face-oriented Fine-tuning on Pretrained T2I Model}, and 2) \textit{Highly Authentic Face Restoration.} The underlying premise for Stage I is that pretrained T2I models~\eg, SD models, can serve as effective generative diffusion priors for restoration tasks (Sec.~\ref{Sec:finetune}).
 They can be customized for face-centric applications via fine-tuning while retaining their generation capabilities.

-In analyzing key factors for fine-tuning pretrained T2I models to meet human preferences for authentic facial images, we identify two key criteria as our face-oriented generative diffusion prior: 1)~\textbf{Quality-first image collection}.
-Contrary to training T2I base models with large datasets like LAION-5B~\cite{schuhmann2022laion}, the quality of the dataset, rather than its size, dictates the generation quality in the fine-tuning process.
+In analyzing key factors for fine-tuning pretrained T2I models to meet human preferences for authentic facial images, we identify three key criteria as our face-oriented generative diffusion prior: 1)~\textbf{Quality-first image collection}.
+Contrary to training T2I base models with large datasets like LAION-5B~\citep{schuhmann2022laion}, the quality of the dataset, rather than its size, dictates the generation quality in the fine-tuning process.
 2)~\textbf{Photography-guided image annotation}.
 Fine-tuning the pretrained T2I models for HQ facial tasks requires more than just basic annotations like human accessories, especially for HQ face images with a pronounced stylistic orientation (see Fig.~\ref{fig:tag} (a)).
 In line with our established criteria, we collect a curated dataset of \textbf{1.5K} HQ face images -- each enriched with detailed photographic annotations -- to fine-tune the pretrained T2I models for the first stage.
-With the curated dataset, we are able to fine-tune the T2I models following their original optimization strategies, as illustrated in Fig.~\ref{fig:finetuning}.
+With the curated dataset, we are able to fine-tune the T2I models following their original optimization strategies, as illustrated in Stage I in Fig.~\ref{fig:framework}.
 With fine-tuning, the pretrained T2I model is required with the detailed facial prior, which can be demonstrated with the T2I task as shown in Fig.~\ref{fig:tag} (b).
-To achieve the goal of highly authentic face restoration in Stage II, we leverage the ControlNet~\cite{zhang2023adding} for training (Sec.~\ref{Sec:regional loss}).
-However, directly following the protocol of training ControlNet with the MSE loss tends to contribute to the loss of key facial details, such as eyes and mouths.
-To resolve this issue, we propose a \textbf{time-aware latent facial feature loss} to directly constrain the regions where humans are sensitive in the latent space.
-Our extensive experiments demonstrate the superior authentic detail generation performance on synthetic and real-world datasets.

-In summary, our major contributions are three-fold: \textbf{I}) \textbf{Novel Research Direction}: Our work pioneers a new approach by enhancing the generative capabilities of pretrained T2I models for authentic face restoration, moving beyond traditional model design. \textbf{II}) \textbf{New Methodology}: Our AuthFace, a novel framework, enhances the detail handling of pretrained T2I models through a unique face-oriented restoration tuning pipeline.
-Our method significantly sharpens fine facial details and includes a time-aware latent facial feature loss, which effectively reduces artifacts in critical areas like the eyes and mouth. \textbf{III}) \textbf{New High-quality Dataset}: We have compiled a dataset of \textbf{1.5K} high-resolution images.
-We expect it can serve as a foundational and important resource to further advance the field of high-fidelity authentic face restoration.
+3)~\textbf{Facial Prior Refinements}.
+A facial prior refinement pipeline is designed to learn fine-grained features by associating a face identifier prompt with the face regions of HQ images and leveraging T2I models' inherent high-quality generative capabilities.